 - Multi-Purpose computers (30 Minute sessions) are to be used for casual/personal purposes.
 Examples of these uses include but are not limited to: social media, shopping, personal email, entertainment, or games.
 If there is a question whether your use qualifies please inquire at the reference desk.

 - Children’s computers (30 minute sessions) are intended for multi-purpose use (see above) by children in the children’s area.

 - Information computers (60 minute sessions) are to be used for research/educational purposes.
 Examples of these uses include but are not limited to: job applications, tests, homework, resumes, court documents, genealogy, and use of online references.
 If there is a question whether your use qualifies please inquire at the reference desk.

 - Access to Multi-Purpose and Children’s Internet computers is based on 30-minute sessions.
 This means that patrons will generally wait no longer than 30 minutes for access to this group of computers.
 It also means that, once signed in, patrons may reasonably expect 30 minutes of uninterrupted access to a Multi-Purpose or Children’s Internet computer.
 Similarly, patrons may generally expect no more than 60 minutes of wait time for and 60 minutes of uninterrupted access to Information Internet computers.

 - If no one is waiting at the end of a 30 or 60-minute session, a patron's time may be extended for another 30 or 60-minute session.
 Time will not be extended when other patrons are waiting, or beyond the daily 3-hour limit.

 Using Public Internet Computers

 Use of public Internet computers must comply with library policy.
-Please click on the tabs above to view the Library's full Internet access policy and guidelines.
+Please click on the tabs above to view the Library's full Internet access policy, Internet Access for Minors Policy and guidelines.